csiwek/sipptam/README.md

 Configuration is made through an XML file passed at runtime.

 ## config.xml
-You have a configuration file example [a here](resources/sipptam.sample.xml)
+You have a configuration file example [here](http://192.168.200.12/sipptam/blob/master/resources/sipptam.sample.xml)

     <myxml>
        <someElement />